 Elephant Protection Volunteer, Thailand

-Elephants are under threat in Thailand - a country that sadly has been abusing and mistreating elephants for many years.
+Elephants are under threat in Thailand where they have been sadly abused and mistreated for many years.

 The project’s aim is to promote sustainable elephant-based tourism, which benefits the local community as well as the elephants.
 Working in conjunction with the local government, an elephant sanctuary has been set up to protect these wonderful animals and support elephant trainers (the mahouts).

 By promoting the sanctuary as an ethical tourist attraction, and fostering a sense of community - the project allows elephants to have a full, free life in their natural habitat, and gives mahouts a secure job in a stable environment.
-The project’s educational purpose is to demonstrate the benefits of low-impact elephant tourism versus conventional ride-and-show elephant tourism.
+The project’s educational purpose is to demonstrate the benefits of low-impact elephant tourism as opposed to conventional ride-and-show elephant tourism.

 - Comprehensive pre-departure information and advice